We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 • The inspection was limited to the Readily Accessible Areas of the Building & Site (see Note below) and was based on a visual examination of surface work (excluding furniture and stored items), and the carrying out of Tests.

-• The inspection only covers the Readily Accessible Areas of the property.
+• A.2 ACCESSIBILITY Unless specified in writing, the inspection only covered the Readily Accessible Areas of the property.

 More Definitions of Readily Accessible Areas